Trauma Bonding Explained

 - Agreeing with the abuser’s reasons for treating you poorly

 - Arguing with or distancing yourself from people trying to help, including family and friends

-For example, a victim bonded with their abuser might say things like:
+For example, a victim trauma bonded with their abuser might say things like:

-- “He/she is only like that because they love me so much, you wouldn’t understand.”
+- “They are only like that because they love me so much, you wouldn’t understand.”

-- “He/she is under a lot of pressure at work right now, they will make it up to me later.
+- “They are under a lot of pressure at work right now, they will make it up to me later.

 - “It’s my fault, I make them angry.”